bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 Before we get to the actual main() function where we'll initialize a Spark session, let's write a few functions that will help during the analysis and transformation.
 You'll see how these all tie together as we continue to work through the workshop.

-First, let's write a function that takes as a parameter a Spark dataframe and filters all rows containing an integer < 30 for the expected column 'elapsed_seconds'.
+First, let's write a function that takes as a parameter a Spark dataframe and keeps all rows that have > 30 for the expected column 'elapsed_seconds'.

 We will use this to remove song plays from our dataset that didn't play for more than 30 seconds.
 The labels tend not to be interested in these.